 Does your institution have an application fee?
 No If your institution has waived its application fee for the Fall 2025 application cycle, please select no. If yes, what is the amount of the application fee: If yes, can the fee be waived for applicants with financial need?

-If you have an application fee, and have an online application option, please indicate the policy for students who apply online: If you have an application fee for online applications, can the fee be waived for students with financial need?
+If you have an application for and have an application applica- If you have an application fee, and have an online application option, please indicate the policy for students who apply online: If you have an application fee for online applications, can the fee he If you have an application fee for online applications, can the fee be waived for students with financial need?

 C14.
-Application Closing Date Does your institution have an application closing date?
+Application Closing Date

+Does your institution have an application closing date?
 Yes If yes, please enter the dates below: Please use the following format: (MM/DD) Application Closing Date (Fall) 9/2 Priority Date 8/15 C15.
 First-time, first-year student acceptance other than Fall Are first-time, first-year students accepted for terms other than the Fall?
 Yes C16.
 Admissions Notification to Applicants Are notifications to applicants of admission decision sent on a rolling basis?
 Yes What date do rolling notifications begin?
-(MM/DD) 9/15 If notifications of admission decision are sent by specific date, please enter date: (MM/DD)

-C17.
-Reply Policy for Applicants

-What is your institution's reply policy for admitted applicants? (select from dropdown menu and related follow-up textbox)

-Must reply by May 1st (or within set number of weeks if notified thereafter) If you selected reply by May 1st or within a set number of weeks, please enter number of weeks: If you selected specific date, please enter the date here: (MM/DD) 2 Please provide admitted applicant policy, if none of the above policies apply to your institution: Deadline for housing deposits: (MM/DD) 5/1 Amount of housing deposit: \$300.00 Are housing deposits refundable if student does not enroll?
-No C18.
-Deferred Admission Does your institution allow students to postpone enrollment after admission?
-Yes If yes, what is the maximum period of postponement?
+(MM/DD) 9/15 If notifications of admission decision are sent by specific date, please enter date: (MM/DD) C17.
+Reply Policy for Applicants What is your institution's reply policy for admitted applicants? (select from dropdown menu and related follow-up textbox) Must reply by May 1st (or within set number of weeks if notified thereafter) If you selected reply by May 1st or within a set number of weeks, please enter number of weeks: 2 If you selected specific date, please enter the date here: (MM/DD) Please provide admitted applicant policy, if none of the above policies apply to your institution:

+1

+Deadline for housing deposits: (MM/DD) 5/1

+Amount of housing deposit: \$300.00

+Are housing deposits refundable if student does not enroll?
+No]

+C18.
+Deferred Admission

+Does your institution allow students to postpone enrollment after admission ?
+Yes

+If yes, what is the maximum period of postponement?

 1 Year

 C19.
 Early Admissions

-Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?
+Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation ?
+No